10 Requirements for Screening Tenants in the City of Portland

 3. Notice of Right to Request a Modification or Accommodation

 • Landlords must inform applicants of their right to request modifications or accommodations for disabilities, such as bringing emotional support animals.
 Nationally, in 2023, the number one fair housing complaint was based on disability discrimination, which has consistently been a leading issue.
-Many of those complaints swirling around ESAs and accessible housing.
+Many of those complaints swirl around ESAs and accessible housing.

 4. Income Criteria